kid-a-mnesiac/melonDS-RPC/README.md

 <img src="https://i.imgur.com/ByIzUtj.png">

-The script tries to fetch, de-obfuscate and forward the data to Discord as fast as possible, but to be sure that the game you're playing will be visible in the RPC, please wait for about 5-10 seconds before switch between ROMs – if you do it too fast the RPC might break and won't display the game properly.
+The script tries to fetch, de-obfuscate and forward the data to Discord as fast as possible, but to be sure that the game you're playing will be visible in the RPC, please wait for about 5-10 seconds before switching between ROMs – if you do it too fast the RPC might break and won't display the game properly.

 ### De-obfuscator

 melonDS-RPC has a primitive de-obfuscator that cuts off unwanted parts of the filename, such as locations (<i>Europe, Japan, Au, Es, etc.</i>), certain signs, and, sadly, hyphens <b>(this is also something I want to rework)</b>.
-<br>Below you can see the way how the file names are de-obfuscated.
+<br>Below you can see how the example file names got de-obfuscated.

 <img src="https://i.imgur.com/cgvMT88.png">